-All personal devices connected to the ECNet must be registered.
+All personal devices connected to the Resnet/ECNet must be registered using the eureka email username.
 Users may need to install a registration agent on their personal device during the registration process.
-EC reserves the right to limit types of devices that can connect to the ECNet as well as the maximum number of devices allowed per user.
-Devices that can interfere with services provided by the ECNet are not allowed.
+EC reserves the right to limit types of devices that can connect to the Resnet/ECNet as well as the maximum number of devices allowed per user.
+Devices that can interfere with services provided by the Resnet/ECNet are not allowed.
 The registered user is responsible for any policy violations associated with the registered device.